h2tc-roboticsx/H2TC/README.md

 ### &#x2022; How to Process

-To run the tool, please:
+To process the raw data, please follow the steps as below:

-#### 1. Get the raw data
+#### Step 1) Get the raw data
 Download <a href="https://www.dropbox.com/sh/dghb9k4w4w938q0/AAAMIjWBbzy290QI_Nljocqda?dl=0">our captured raw data</a> (dropbox) to your `RAWDATAPATH` like below.
 Each recording of our raw data is packed in a .zip file.
 ```
 RAWDATAPATH
 └──011998.zip
 ```

-#### 2. Extract the raw data
+#### Step 2) Extract the raw data
-Extract the packed raw data by running:
+Run following command to extract the raw data to your target path:
 ```
-python src/extract --srcpath RAWDATAPATH --tarpath YOURPATH
+python src/extract.py --srcpath RAWDATAPATH --tarpath YOURPATH
 ```
-`RAWDATAPATH` is the path where you downloaded the packed raw data in. `YOURPATH` is the target path where you want to extract the packed data to.
+`RAWDATAPATH` is where you downloaded the packed raw data. `YOURPATH` is the target path where you want to extract the packed data.
 After extraction done, each extracted recording should be under the folder `YOURPATH/data`.
 For example, the raw data of the recording "011998" should be organized in a way as below:

 <!-- * ***YOURPATH/***